ygoe/NetRevisionTool/README.md

 Injects the current VCS revision of a working directory in a custom format into a .NET assembly build or just displays it.

-See http://unclassified.software/apps/netrevisiontool for further information and download the latest build `NetRevisionTool.exe`.
+See https://unclassified.software/apps/netrevisiontool for further information and download the latest build `NetRevisionTool.exe`.

+## .NET Revision Task for MSBuild

+**Note:** There is now a newer variant of this tool that integrates with MSBuild and supports .NET Core/Standard projects. https://github.com/ygoe/NetRevisionTask

 ## Quick reference